Header

 Group members

-The main investigators are PD Dr Jussi Hepojoki, a biochemist and molecular virologist, Dr Udo Hetzel, a zoologist and veterinary pathologist, and Dr. Eva Dervas, a veterinary pathologist, both with specific expertise in the pathology of reptiles, exotics, zoo and wild animals, as well as Dr Francesca Baggio, a molecular biologist.
-Together with Professors Olli Vapalahti and Anja Kipar, they have been developing and directing the group’s research activities.
+The main investigators are Prof. Jussi Hepojoki, a biochemist and molecular virologist, Dr Udo Hetzel, a zoologist and veterinary pathologist, and Dr. Eva Dervas, a veterinary pathologist, both with specific expertise in the pathology of reptiles, exotics, zoo and wild animals, as well as Dr Francesca Baggio, a molecular biologist.
+Together with Prof. Anja Kipar, they have been developing and directing the group’s research activities.

 Prof Anja Kipar is a veterinary pathologist with a strong interest in the (immuno)pathogenesis of infectious diseases, with a main focus on viral diseases, both in animals and in rodent models of human infections.
 She has extensive experience in all pathology-related technical approaches and has developed strong international collaborations through her research, a particularly interesting aspect of which is the work on infectious disease models in their natural hosts, such as wood mice, bank voles, field voles, and snakes.
 Anja Kipar is the Director of the Institute of Veterinary Pathology at the Vetsuisse Faculty Zurich and has established the BIBD project as one of the major research areas of the Institute.